Social Media Is Changing

-- Taking advantage of ads, particularly those that includes user-generated content (see below).
+- Taking advantage of ads, particularly those that include user-generated content (see below).

-In addition to UGC essentially being free marketing, UGC ads lead to ad campaigns with better results, an increase in sales, heightened consumer engagement and cost-savings for your marketing budget.
+In addition to UGC essentially being a free marketing, UGC ads lead to ad campaigns with better results, an increase in sales, heightened consumer engagement, and cost-savings for your marketing budget.
 UGC comes with a wide variety of benefits, especially when it’s integrated with social media.

 Big brands are incorporating UGC with social media by employing these methods: